adeep/bitwarden_reddit/backups.md

 *Offline Storage*

 I recommend storing the archive file itself air gapped offline old school: multiple USB thumb drives, in multiple locations.
-You want the thumb drives to be in a climate controlled location (not in the glovebox of your car).
+You want the thumb drives to be in a climate controlled location (not in the glove box of your car).
 You don't want them to be tossed around or vibrated, like on your keychain.
 You want to find a quiet calm corner of your house.